 - AA).
 Some modem manufacturers set this to "assumed driven all the time, and ignore state changes" by default.

 The problem ignoring DTR is less significant than DCD, but nevertheless should be corrected.
 It simply means the only way the modem will drop the connection, is if the remote modem hangs up the phone.
 Normally, logging out should also force the connection to be broken, as the close() will drop DTR.
 This will not work if the modem is ignoring this signal.
 The way to correct this is typically to send the modem an AT&D2 command, but check your manual to be sure.

 Others surely also exist, such as specific baud rate indications, FAX indications, synchronous link indications, and possibly some other modem model-specific feature indicators.

-All today's modems support both hardware flow control based on RTS and CTS, as well as software flow control based on START and STOP characters (also called XON and XOFF respectively).
+software flow control based on START and STOP characters (also called XON and XOFF respectively).

 The key here, is to make sure your modem is configured to match your UNIX serial (tty) port.

 If you want to use hardware flow control, make sure the modem is configured for RTS/CTS flow control in its configuration.
 It's also sometimes described as something like "Pass received data only on RTS high" and "Hardware (CTS) flow control".
 You will need to make sure both are set if they are not both set in the same modem command.